karino2/TeFWiki-Electron/TeFWiki_concept.md

 For the smartphone app side, they store data to their server or private storage.

-I need an app for both PC and smartphone which supports the same data.
+I need an app for both PC and smartphone which supports the same data, without lock-in any service.

 ### Modern looking, modern implementation